sakhnik/neovim/README.md

 diff opt is disabled automatically when diffing more than two files at once.

 ## Why is this not a plugin?
+This may be able to be converted to a plugin, but doing so would take much more work because the original diff mode would first need to be completely hidden.
+All the locations with diffs would need to be overwritten with the text from the linematch diff output.
+This would include writing text over locations which are marked as filler lines, which I don't believe is possible to do.
+Changing lines would need to be done on different "fake lines", because part of the functionality here moves around the lines to align them between the diff buffers.
+Additionally, By default the diff mode in vim is very bad compared to other editors like Emacs and vs-code, so by default VIM should have a comparable high quality diff view because other editors do.

 ## How it works:
 An algorithm is implemented to attempt to compare the most similar lines in each